VladZg/SquareSolver/Readme.md

 ## Examples of work

  App works in terminal, so all input and output info is also there.
-Type coefficients of quadratic equation at first, then type <Enter>, app will solve your task.
+Type coefficients of quadratic equation at first, then type Enter, app will solve your task.
 There are three possible ways:

 ### Equation has 2 roots: